 The DCF model relies on free cash flow (FCF), which is a reliable metric that reduces the noise created by accounting policies and financial reporting.

-One key benefit of using Discounted cash flow valuations over a relative market comparable approach is that the calculation is not influenced by marketwide over or under-valuation.
+One key benefit of using discounted cash flow valuations over a relatively comparable market approach is that the calculation is not influenced by marketwide over or under-valuation.

-It’s critical that the assumptions that are being input into a discounted cash flow model are accurate—otherwise, the model tends to lose its effectiveness.
+Accurate assumptions are critical in a discounted cash flow model; otherwise, the model tends to lose its effectiveness.

 How to Calculate Discounted Cash Flows